Private vs. Public companies: Key differences in the UK

 Capital is raised by offering shares to the public through an IPO.

-Ownership and Shareholders
+Ownership and shareholders

 Ownership in a private company mainly comprises a small group of individuals or shareholders who have a close relationship, typically family members or friends.
 These shareholders play a major role in controlling the company.
 If they have majority stock, they can still retain control even after selling some of their shares.